cloudblog004/fantasticfoodies/content/en/posts/1467-how-to-make-homemade-healthy-chicken-pie.md

 - "Heat a large sauce pan with 3 tablespoons of oil.
 (Medium heat)"
 - "When the oil is warm add the bacon."
 - "When the bacon started to brown add the chopped onions."
-- "After 3mins add the carrots &amp; potato and let it cook for a further 5mins, stirring regularly."
+- "After 3mins add the carrots & potato and let it cook for a further 5mins, stirring regularly."
 - "Using a slotted spoon empty the pan in to a clean bowl."
 - "Add the chicken to the pan and cook for 5mins stirring regularly.
 If pan is dry add more oil."
 - "Now add back to the pan the cooked bacon, onion, potato and carrots.
 And stirring together."